Top 5 Snorkelling Spots in New Zealand

 The final spot to check off your best snorkelling New Zealand list is one of the most recently declared sanctuaries in New Zealand, the Horoirangi Marine Reserve.
 Declared as a marine reserve in 2006, all marine life within the boundaries is completely protected and fishing is forbidden.
 The name Horoirangi derives from an important Maori ancestor who is a guardian of her people and is seen to bring in fertility and abundance.

-After a scenic 11km drive from Nelson, you will find yourself at the reserve, located on the eastern side of Tasman Bay.
+After a scenic 11km drive from Nelson, you will find yourself at the marine reserve, located on the eastern side of Tasman Bay.
 The most distinguishing feature of Horoirangi is the towering bluffs which provide a dramatic backdrop and also cause intertidal and subtidal reef formations.
 The best location for snorkelling is the north of the reserve and close to Ataata Point.
 You can expect to see plenty of marine life - crayfish and reef fish such as blue cod, wrasses, tarakihi and more.
 In addition, the reserve boasts an abundance of large sponges alongside starfishes, urchins, molluscs, ascidians and seaweed.

 Similar to other spots, Horoirangi Reserve also offers many hiking routes, has beautiful park-like reserves perfect for picnicking with the family, or even for those with a boat available you are able to anchor (with care) in the area to enjoy the snorkelling and seashore activities.